-Under the Local Control Funding Formula, enacted as part of the 2013-14 State Budget, school districts must annually develop and approve a Local Control and Accountability Plan (LCAP).
-The LCAP describes the District’s goals, actions and services, budget and expenditure information and how LCFF funding will be used to support all students, and specifically those students who qualify for English learning, free and reduced lunch and foster youth.
+Under the Local Control Funding Formula, enacted as part of the 2013-14 State Budget, school districts are required to develop and approve a Local Control and Accountability Plan (LCAP).
+The LCAP describes the District’s goals, actions and services, and expenditures for the planned years.
+It describes how the District's General Fund, including LCFF, federal, other state, and local revenues, will be used to support all students, specifically those students who qualify for English learning, free and reduced lunch and foster youth.

-The State Board of Education established eight "State Priorities" in guiding school districts in developing their LCAP goals, actions, and services.
-The State Priorities are:
+The California State Board of Education established eight "State Priorities" in order to guide public school districts in developing their LCAP goals, actions, and services.

 1. Basic Services: Providing all students access to fully credentialed teachers, instructional materials that align with state standards, and safe facilities.

 2. Implementation of State Standards: Implementation of California’s academic standards, including the Common Core State Standards in English language arts and math, Next Generation Science Standards, English language development, history-social science, visual and performing arts, health education, and physical education standards.

 3. Parental Involvement: Parent involvement and participation, so the local community is engaged in the decision-making process and the educational programs of students.

 4. Pupil Achievement: Improving student achievement and outcomes along multiple measures, including test scores, English proficiency and college and career preparedness.

 5. Pupil Engagement: Supporting student engagement, including whether students attend school or are chronically absent.